 Beatles Tracks: Walking Tour of 5 Beatles Sites In London

 Describe the 1960’s in a single word, and the word has to be Beatles.
 No other artist in history has affected the human population to the extent the Beatles have.
 Not Mozart, not Elvis, not Taylor Swift, not anyone.
 The Beatles changed the course of history in a way that had never been seen.
 They appeared at just the right time and didn’t overstay their welcome.
-Like true professionals they left us wanting more.
+Like, true professionals, they left us wanting more.
 The Beatles’ influence went beyond music.
-Fashion, mindsets, beliefs and politics were all affected by the Fab Four.
-The evolution of the four lads from Liverpool in 7 short years are still felt 50 years on.
+Fashion, mindsets, beliefs, and politics were all affected by the Fab Four.
+The evolution of the four lads from Liverpool in 7 short years is still felt 50 years on.
 From hard rockers to British Music Hall, many of the songs in their varied repertoire are now ingrained in our collective consciousness – as familiar as “Happy Birthday To You”.
-The legacy and phenomenon that was the Fab Four is not likely to ever happen again.
+The legacy and phenomenon that was the Fab Four are not likely to ever happen again.

 In 1963 The Beatles recorded their debut album in just 10 hours at Abbey Road Studios.
 They soon relocated to London and through the 60s made the city their home base.
 Today, you can still visit numerous sites related to the Beatles and their history.
 Even a casual or non-fan visiting the city is likely to head to Abbey Road and mimic one of the most famous album covers of all time.
 As an attraction, the Abbey Road zebra crossing is probably right up there with Buckingham Palace.